Blue Point Brewing

 Adaptive reuse helps craft an experiential brewery

 Blue Point Brewing Company was established in 1998 as one of Long Island, New York’s first craft breweries.
 After nearly two decades in its original location, a cluster of small marina warehouses in the village of Patchogue, they had outgrown the space and needed to relocate.
-SEA collaborated with Blue Point to renovate a former department store into a state-of-the-art experiential brewery and company headquarters.
+Scott Edwards Architecture collaborated with Blue Point to renovate a former department store into a state-of-the-art experiential brewery and company headquarters.
 The design stays true to our client’s marina origins while also providing the operations and hospitality infrastructure needed for their expanded business.

 Client